boyter/boyter.org/content/posts/building-an-api-rate-limiter-in-go-for-searchcode.md

 ---
-title: Building an API rate limiter in Go for searchcode
+title: Building a API rate limiter in Go for searchcode
 date: 2020-05-04
 ---